XRPLF/rippled/CONTRIBUTING.md

-The maintainer should double-check that the PR has met all the necessary criteria, and can request additional information from the owner, or additional reviews, and can always fee free to remove the "Passed" label if appropriate.
+The maintainer should double-check that the PR has met all the necessary criteria, and can request additional information from the owner, or additional reviews, and can always feel free to remove the "Passed" label if appropriate.
 The maintainer has final say on whether a PR gets merged, and are encouraged to communicate and issues or concerns to other maintainers.